kapawlak/temp_lab_host/Courses/6/BL/lab3.md

 Note that if $V$ is in volts, for $R$ to be in ohms, $I$ must be in amperes.
 If $V$ is in volts and $I$ is in mA, then $R$ will be in k$\Omega$.

-:::::: Exercise
+::::::Activity
-In [Si](#Si-ohmsSim) you will see a simple but effective demonstration of Ohm&rsquo;s Law.
-Use this simulation to gain understanding of Ohm&rsquo;s Law and how changing either the resistance of the resistor or the voltage across it changes the current.
+In [](#Simulation-ohmsSim) you will see a simple but effective demonstration of Ohm's Law.
+Use this simulation to gain understanding of Ohm's Law and how changing either the resistance of the resistor or the voltage across it changes the current.
 Notice that the size of each symbol changes to illustrate the change in magnitude of that value.
 In addition, the orange arrows on the the corners of the circuit change in size according to the magnitude of the current.

 :::Simulation ohmsSim
 <iframe src="https://phet.colorado.edu/sims/html/ohms-law/latest/ohms-law_en.html" width="100%" height="800px" scrolling="no" allowfullscreen></iframe>